Using the AWS SDKs with Amazon Glacier

 Amazon Web Services provides SDKs for you to develop applications for Amazon Glacier.
 The SDK libraries wrap the underlying Amazon Glacier API, simplifying your programming tasks.
 For example, for each request sent to Amazon Glacier, you must include a signature to authenticate your requests.
-When you use the libraries, you only need to provide your AWS security credentials in your code and the libraries compute the necessary signature and include it in the request sent to Amazon Glacier.
-These SDKs provide libraries that map to underlying REST API and provide objects that enable you to easily construct requests and process responses.
+When you use the SDK libraries, you need to provide only your AWS security credentials in your code and the libraries compute the necessary signature and include it in the request sent to Amazon Glacier.
+The AWS SDKs provide libraries that map to the underlying REST API and provide objects that you can use to easily construct requests and process responses.

 The AWS SDKs for Java and .NET offer high-level and low-level wrapper libraries.